 Method

 The study was preregistered prior to data collection.
 Preregistration, data, materials, and analysis scripts are available at https://osf.io/9rsjg/.
-The study protocol was approved by the Human Research Ethics Committee of the [University Name].
+The study protocol was approved by the Human Research Ethics Committee of the University of Hong Kong.

 Participants